rpatterson/prunerr/CONTRIBUTING.rst

 ``develop`` branch.
 Once work is finished and all the tests are passing locally, open a merge/pull request (MR) against the upstream ``develop`` branch.
-Address any issues revealed by any failed CI/CD jobs for your MR.  Once all CI/CD checks are green, project maintainers can merge your work where CI/CD will build installable packages and container images for your changes and publish them as a pre-release to package registries/indexes.
+Address any issues revealed by any failed CI/CD jobs for your MR.  Once all CI/CD checks are green, project maintainers can merge your work where CI/CD will publish a pre-release for your changes including container images and PyPI packages.
 Contributors should then test the pre-release, preferably with as many users and use cases as possible.
-If everything looks good and the project maintainers think it's time to make a final release with all the outstanding work on ``develop``, they can merge ``develop`` into ``main`` and CI/CD will then publish a final release.
+Once everything looks good and the project maintainers think it's time to make a final release with all the outstanding work on ``develop``, they can merge ``develop`` into ``main`` and CI/CD will then publish a final release.

 The versions for this project's dependencies and development tools are frozen/fixed for reproducibility in ``./requirements/**.txt``.
 The `Makefile`_ will update those versions